Indred/news-bot/README.md

 # news-bot

-A bot that displays the weekly news with a cartoony twist!
+A bot that displays breaking and weekly news with a cartoony twist!
 -NewsBot is written using Node.js and the Discord library discord.js
 -NewsBot uses slash commands